monstermichl/ninja-bear/README.md

 ```

 ## Create a plugin
 To create a new plugin, run the [create_plugin.py](https://github.com/monstermichl/confluent/blob/main/misc/plugins/create_plugin.py) script and select the corresponding plugin type.
-The script guides you through the required steps and creates a new folder (e.g. ninja-bear-language-examplescript), which contains all required files to get started.
+The script guides you through the required steps and creates a new folder (e.g. ninja-bear-language-examplescript), which contains all necessary files to get started.
 All files that require some implementation contain the comment **"TODO: Implement"**.
 The method comments contain information about what to implement.